jackycamp/jackstack/reimagining-how-we-interact-with-tech.md

 I envision saying "Go to bear blog, list the most recent posts."
 Followed up with "Oh!
 Read that one to me."

+I envision scrolling through some article or document, encountering an unfamiliar word or phrase that needs clarifying and saying "Can you explain this to me?"

+I know a lot of these fantasies are limited to capabilities in ios.

 Requests it should satisfy:
 "Add 20g of protein to my consumption for today"